giacbrd/SmartPipeline/README.rst

 - Define a pipeline object as a sequence of stateful stage objects, optionally set a source on which the pipeline iterates.
 - A pipeline can run indefinitely on the source or it can be used to process single items.
-- Stages can run concurrently on the source or on single asynchronously processed items.
+- Concurrency can be set independently for each stage and single items can be processed asynchronously.
 - A stage can be designed for processing batches, i.e. sequences of consecutive items, at once.
 - Custom error handling can be set for logging and monitoring at stage level.

 An example of a trivial pipeline for retrieving news from a feed and generating text embeddings of the raw pages content.
-We define the source of data and two stages, then we build and run the pipeline.
+We define the source of the data and two stages, then we build and run the pipeline.

 .. code-block:: python